 Version History & Versions

 The SCORM® has several version releases dating back to the year 2000 starting with SCORM® 1.0.
 SCORM® 1.2, released in 2001 is the first version of SCORM® that was widely adopted.
 Beginning in 2004, SCORM® began to release different editions of SCORM® 2004 based on iterative fixes and improvements.
 The most recent release (2009) is SCORM® 2004 4th Edition.
 The ADL Initiative provides and maintains resources for SCORM® 1.2, SCORM® 2004 3rd Edition, and SCORM® 2004 4th Edition.
 Developers that are implementing other versions are encouraged to modify their work to be in accordance with one of these three specifications.
-The ADL Initiative recommends the use of SCORM® 2004 4th Edition above all others as it has over ten years of community feedback integrated into its design.
+While the ADL Initiative recommends xAPI and cmi5 solutions for new acquisitions and implementations, it is understood that SCORM solutions are still in wide use and retain a great deal of interoperability.
+While SCORM® 2004 4th Edition has the most robust feature set, the ADL Initiative recommends use of SCORM® 2004 3rd Edition due to a) more widespread use in DoD and b) more recently updated Conformance Test Suite software.
+The differences between those two versions are slight (99% compatible), and both benefit from more than ten years of community feedback integrated into their design.